YangyangFu/fmu_drl_docker/README.md

-# to-do
+# FMU-DRL
-1. update documentation by adding examples to customize building environment and customize DRL/MPC formulations

 # 1. Description
-This is a set of environments that support jModelica based deep reinforcement learning environment.
+This is a set of environments that support FMU based deep reinforcement learning environment.
+The FMU can be generated from Dymola, jModelica and EnergyPlus.
 The environments are divided into smaller environment following object-oriented syntax to support flexible customization.
-Note now only Python 3 is supported.
+Note now only Python 3 is supported, and only jModelica FMU is tested.

 **Folder Structure**:
  - `jmodelica`: This folder contain source files for building jModelica in Python 3 from scratch, and examples for how to use.